Flat Pack Furniture Assembly Cost

 Can anything affect the overall costs?

-Flat Pack Furniture Assembly Prices
+Flat Pack Assembly Prices

 The table below outlines the estimated flat pack furniture assembly costs, based on the estimated time to assemble a given piece of furniture, minus the fee charged for the first hour (which can depend on location):